01Environment-independent cyber agriculture and intelligent farming

 Leveraging new hardware and software technology with sensors to monitor and automise optimal plant care-taking with fertilisers, light, air quality, and other parameters.
 Collaborating and competing with new players entering from surprising areas.

-LED (light-emitting diodes) lights are electric lights with a longer lifespan than other forms of lamps.
-By adjusting the wavelengths to be suitable for plants, LEDs have paved the way for profitable indoor farming.
+LED (light-emitting diodes) lights enable adjusting the wavelengths to be suitable for different plants paving the way for profitable indoor farming.
 The next step in lighting will be lasers for plants, which are even more efficient than modern LED growth lights.

 Massive interests in circular economy across industries